Post 16 further education transport policy statement

 5. Schools and Colleges

 The Consortium of Selective Schools in Essex (CSSE) operate a scheme which allows a ticket for a term or a year to be purchased.
 This ticket can be used on Stephenson and First bus services to CSSE schools.
-Full details can be found at https://csse.org.uk/transport/
+Full details can be found on the CSSE Transport website.

 If you do not qualify for travel assistance from Southend Council, always ask your school or college if they provide help with transport for students.